Beliavsky/Fortran-code-on-GitHub/README.md

 [Tensor Toolbox for Modern Fortran (ttb)](https://github.com/adtzlr/ttb)

+[ToolboxFortran](https://github.com/aledinola/ToolboxFortran): code to replicate basic Matlab functions, sort, interpolate, optimize, find roots, and perform other numerical tasks, by Alessandro Di Nola.
+Also code to read and write multidimensional arrays.

 [VecFor](https://github.com/szaghi/VecFor): Object-Oriented designed API for handling vectors in a (3D) three dimensional frame of reference, by szaghi and pdebuyl.
 It exposes (among others) the object Vector that posses a far complete set of overloaded operators for performing vectorial calculus algebra.

 ## Numerical Integration (Quadrature)